Unicon/googleapps-grouper-provisioner/README.md

 changeLog.consumer.google.groupIdentifierExpression=${groupName}
 changeLog.consumer.google.subjectIdentifierExpression=${subjectId}
 ```
+>Note: the `google` part of the string is arbitrary and can be any value.
+It is the name of the provisioner.
+Multiple Google Provisioners can be defined, but duplicate sets of properties will need to be created and have unique provisioner names.
+This name is also used for the attribute that is assigned to groups and stems that should be sync'ed.

 The first items are created by following the instructions at [Perform Google Apps Domain-Wide Delegation of Authority](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).
 The account will need to be given these grants: `https://www.googleapis.com/auth/admin.directory.user, https://www.googleapis.com/auth/admin.directory.group, https://www.googleapis.com/auth/apps.groups.settings`.